 Assuming there is consistent relationship between ADF and the ratio MDF/ADF when very little to no BI is present (as in the Min Factor method, see Figure 2), a wide scatter of data using this relationship would be expected in basins experiencing a measurable degree of BI.
-Figure 4 is plot of ADF vs. MDF/ADF for the basins and confirms there is a significant departure from the Min Factor curve shown in Figure 2 (and re-plotted in Figure 4).
+Figure 4 is plot of ADF vs. MDF/ADF for a sampling of the basins evaluated and confirms there is a significant departure from the Min Factor curve shown in Figure 2 (and re-plotted in Figure 4).

-By regressing a curve to be below the lowest point in the large data set in Figure 4, setting a lower BI constraint of zero, and allowing the curve to adjust for different MDF/ADF ratios, various comparator "Min Curves" are generated (see Figure 4).
+As discussed above, the format of equation 6 was designed to disallow negative values of BI (i.e. the lowest possible BI value is 0.4 times the measured MDF).
+Equation 6 was also configured to moderate the effect a high MDF has on estimated BI by applying an ADF exponent in the equation denominator.
+This effect of moderation is illustrated by setting a low BI constraint (10% of the ADF), and plotting the resulting curve based on inputting different ADF values and associated MDF/ADF ratios.
+Doing this with different magnitudes of BI results in various comparator "Min Curves" (see Figure 4).
 For example, the lower (low BI) Min Curve shown in Figure 4 was determined by setting BI to 10% of the ADF in equation 6, then the MDF/ADF ratio was calculated for each value of ADF (or basin size).
-A different Min Curve is generated for each degree of BI.
-This method effectively disallows negative values of BI from being generated.
-The BI can be estimated from equation 6 for an apparent vast array of basin sizes (ranging from 0.05 mgd up to more than 10.0 mgd).
+Similarly, another Min Curve was generated using a moderate BI of 20% in Figure 4.
+The BI can be estimated from equation 6 for a vast array of basin sizes (ranging from 0.05 mgd up to more than 10.0 mgd).